-I certainly do not support an increase in property taxes to all residents of Allegheny County, but I do think that people should pay uniformly.
-I believe this reassessment can help us reach a point where property owners are being treated fairly and paying what they should.
-Reforming property taxes (i.e. increasing the income and/or sales taxes) is not the topic of the article.
-However, if we are going to use the current system, then it must be used as fairly as possible.
+We certainly do not support an increase in property taxes to all residents of Allegheny County, but we do think that people should pay uniformly.
+We believe this Allegheny County assessment can help us reach a point where property owners are being treated fairly and paying what they should.
+Reforming property taxes (i.e. increasing the income and/or sales taxes) is not the topic of this article; however, if we are going to use the current system, then it must be used as fairly as possible.

 PA HOUSE BILL 2137.

-The Pennsylvania State House recently passed House Bill 2137, calling for a moratorium on court-ordered property tax reassessments in the state of Pennsylvania.
+The Pennsylvania State House recently passed House Bill 2137, calling for a moratorium on court-ordered Allegheny County assessments on property taxes.
 The Senate will consider passage of this bill at the end of April.
-A similar bill was passed by both Houses last year, but was ultimately vetoed by Governor Corbett because the bill applied only to Washington County and legal experts agreed it would not survive constitutional challenges.
+A similar bill was passed by both houses last year, but was ultimately vetoed by Governor Corbett because the bill applied only to Washington County, and legal experts agreed it would not survive constitutional challenges.

-The Reassessments Will Help More Than They Harm.
+The Allegheny County Assessments Help More Than They Harm.

 Yes, it is easy to disagree with the reassessment process.
-Politicians certainly like to use this issue as a platform.
-But various aspects of the current situation in Allegheny County are often overlooked.
+Politicians certainly like to use this issue as a platform, but various aspects of the Allegheny County assessments are often overlooked.

-First, the current reassessments were the result of a judicial decision stating that the 2002 base year previously used for assessment purposes in Allegheny County violated the Uniformity Clause of the Pennsylvania Constitution.
+- The current Allegheny County assessment was the result of a judicial decision stating that the 2002 base year previously used for assessment purposes in Allegheny County violated the Uniformity Clause of the Pennsylvania Constitution.

-Third, counties in the midst of a reassessment have already spent millions of tax payer dollars on the reassessment process.
-In Allegheny County, the reassessment cost more than $12 million to complete.
+- Counties in the midst of a reassessment have already spent millions of taxpayer dollars on the reassessment process.
+The Allegheny County assessment cost more than $12 million to complete.
 In addition, millions of dollars have been spent since the reassessment numbers were sent out to pay the hundreds of hearing officers who have been hearing the thousands of appeals that have been filed since January.
-If we waste the money spent, we may have to increase millage rates again for everyone.
+If we waste the money spent, we may have to increase mileage rates again for everyone.

 Do You Have a Better Plan?

-To those arguing against the reassessment, I ask one simple question: if you are unhappy with the current reassessment system, how exactly would you suggest it be improved?
+To those arguing against the reassessment, I ask one simple question: if you are unhappy with the current Allegheny County assessment system, how exactly would you suggest it be improved?